DaniSprague/DiscordAutoReactBot/README.md

 ## Installation

-In order to get AutoReact running on your local machine, the following steps should work:
+In order to get AutoReact running on a local machine, the following steps should work:

 1. Pull this repository onto a local machine.
 2. Create the `.env` file with the private key info.